 Can I use gel food coloring to dye eggs?

 Yes!
 You may be wondering can gel food coloring be used to color easter eggs because there’s a lot of conflicting information out there about this egg dyeing technique.
 Gel food coloring is just a more concentrated version of regular food coloring.
 How to dye eggs with gel food coloring: Where you would use 10-20+ drops of regular food coloring in dyeing eggs, gel food color takes a lot less – only about 5 drops.

 Is egg dye the same as food coloring?

-Food coloring can be used as egg dye instead of the egg dye kits that you buy at the store.
-That way you can make homemade egg coloring at home for a lot less instead of purchasing dye kits.
+Food coloring can be used as egg dye instead of the egg dye kits that you buy at the store with those dye tablets.
+That way you can make homemade egg coloring at home for a lot less instead of purchasing dye kits each year.